ryansheehy0/Neo-C/possible_features.md

 - `constexpr`, `consteval`, `constinit`
 - Use the `?` to wrap things in `std::optional`
 - Macros
-- Better error handling than try catch
-	- Problem with try, catch: You don't know what error can be thrown.
-		- If you force the parent function to return the errors, then you have to check for errors for each function.
-		- If you throw an exception in the function you have to specify its type.
-			- Any parent function which implements a child function has to also specify the throw errors.
-			- Thrown errors are automatically bubbled up until they reatch a catch.

 ## Other notes/ideas
 - In C++, I should make variable names have _ in the middle of them so they don't conflict with any of the user defined variables.